Sixgill sharks in Seattle

-Most Seattle area residents don’t realize that the third largest predatory shark in the world lives in their backyard and sometimes swims right under the Seattle Aquarium!
-The bluntnose sixgill shark, Hexanchus griseus, which grows up to 15 feet in length, can be found year-round in Puget Sound and has been sighted regularly along Seattle’s waterfront.
-The sixgill shark is the largest of eleven species of sharks seen in local waters by divers and fishermen.
+The Seattle Aquarium began conducting research on sixgill sharks, Hexanchus griseus, in Puget Sound in 2002.
+Most Seattle area residents didn’t realize that the third largest predatory shark in the world was spending time in our local waters, sometimes even swimming right under the Seattle Aquarium!
+The bluntnose sixgill shark, Hexanchus griseus, which grows up to 15 feet in length, is the largest of 11 species of sharks seen in Puget Sound by divers and fishermen.

-Sharks attract a lot of attention not only because they are large fish with big mouths full of sharp teeth, but also because there is worldwide concern over the future of these animals.
+Shark conservation is an important topic around the world.
 Of the roughly 500 known species of sharks worldwide, the International Union for Conservation of Nature lists the status of 63 percent as near-threatened or worse.
 Local sharks and conservation came to the forefront in the Seattle area when several sixgill sharks were caught in Elliott Bay.
-Since little is known about these animals, state regulators responded to requests from the Seattle Aquarium and concerned citizens by placing a permanent sport fishing ban for sixgill sharks in May of 2001.
+Since little was known about these animals, state regulators responded to requests from the Seattle Aquarium and concerned citizens by placing a permanent sport fishing ban for sixgill sharks in May 2001.